-3.4.1 NPCO, PSO, RPCO and LGUs are required to submit financial reports and statements to their respective COA Auditors for audit.
-LGUs should submit the audited SREs to PSO through RPCO, which serve as liquidation report on funds released to them and for consolidation.

-- 3.4.2 The required monthly reports to be prepared and submitted are the following:

-- a) Statement of Receipts and Expenditures (SRE).

-- b) Trial Balance.

-- c) Bank Reconciliation Statement (BRS)

-- 3.4.3 Quarterly reports needed to be prepared and submitted by NPCO, PSOs and LGUs are:

-- a) Trial Balance

-- b) Balance Sheet

-- c) Cash Flow Statement

-- 3.4.4 The required annual report to be prepared and submitted by NPCO, PSO and LGUs are:

-- a) Statement of Sources and Application of Funds (SSAF)

-- b) Trial Balance

-- c) Balance Sheet

-- d) Cash Flow Statement
+- 3.4.1 NPCO, PSO, RPCO and LGUs are required to submit financial reports and statements to their respective COA Auditors for audit.
+LGUs should submit the SREs with stamped received from their respective COA Auditor to the PSO through RPCO, which serve as liquidation report on funds released to them and for consolidation. - 3.4.2 The required monthly reports to be prepared and submitted are the following: - a) Statement of Receipts and Expenditures (SRE). - b) Consolidated Statement of Receipts and Expenditures (CSRE) - c) Trial Balance. - d) Bank Reconciliation Statement (BRS) - 3.4.3 Quarterly reports needed to be prepared and submitted by NPCO, PSOs, LGUs and PGs are: - a) Trial Balance - b) Balance Sheet - c) Cash Flow Statement - 3.4.4 The required annual report to be prepared and submitted by NPCO, PSO and LGUs and PGs are: - a) Statement of Sources and Application of Funds (SSAF) - b) Consolidated Statement of Sources and Uses of Funds (CSSAF) - c) Trial Balance - d) Balance Sheet - e) Cash Flow Statement